 Thank you for stopping by!
 If you’re coming here after a presentation, I hope you enjoyed it and picked up a few valuable ideas.
 There just wasn’t enough time to discuss all components of the framework, so I thought this would be a great way to fix that.

-I’m a bit of a perfectionist (or just anal… as my fiancee may say :) and want to give you the very best, without sacrificing any important content… so I am working on a Kindle book that explains the whole framework in detail.
+I’m a bit of a perfectionist (or painstakingly particular… as my wife may say :) and want to give you the very best, without sacrificing any important content… so I am working on a short guidebook that explains the whole framework in detail.

 In the meantime, I pulled together some great resources and thoughts to help you get more on what we talked about and get started on your plan.
 You can also check out the annotated version of the presentation below.